 - Aesthetics: In terms of style, metal benches can be designed to look sleek and contemporary or elegant and traditional.
 Because metals are susceptible to rusting, applying a sealant coating that prevents oxidation and maintains the metal’s smooth appearance is crucial.

 Wood is the most traditional outdoor bench material, typically used in parks or on private grounds.
-While wood is often preferred in scenarios that match its organic feel, newer faux wood options have advanced significantly to complement a wider variety of uses.
 These are the main characteristics of wood bench material:

 - Weight: Compared to other materials, wood is a medium weight.
 Its density depends on the species of wood used, with oak, maple and walnut being heavier hardwoods.
 Softwoods like pine, cedar and fir are lighter weight.